 If you bring U.S. dollars, make sure they are from 2006 or later, and have no tears, marks or stains.
 If you want to change U.S. dollars when you arrive in Uganda, bring larger denominations ($100 bills) to get a better exchange rate.

 Tipping isn’t quite clear – and it’s not usually expected – but from what I gather, the rate for drivers/guides is around US$20 per day (split between your group).
 Make sure to tip staff at hotels.
 There are usually tip boxes in the reception area and management shares tips among all the staff.
-I tipped about US$20 per night, but I have no idea if that was the right amount to give!
+I tipped about US$20 per night.

 For other people you meet along the way, for example, the tour guide on the Kazinga Channel and the porters, guides and rangers on the gorilla tracking hike, use your judgement and tip based on what you think is appropriate (again, use the US$20 per day as an example).

 Wages are low in Uganda and people in the tourism industry work very hard, so tip when appropriate.

 Uganda visa requirements

 Uganda has a very easy online system for obtaining a tourist visa.
 Visit their website and apply; it costs US$50.
 You’ll need a copy of a passport photo, a return ticket and proof of yellow fever vaccination.